Credits: CEO and Chairwoman, Tribeca Enterprises

 JANE ROSENTHAL is Co-Founder, CEO and Chairwoman of Tribeca Enterprises, a global media company that encompasses the Tribeca Film Festival and award-winning branded content division Tribeca Studios.

 Rosenthal and Robert De Niro established Tribeca Productions and the Tribeca Film Center in 1989.
 Rosenthal has since established herself as a leading producer of critically and commercially acclaimed film and television.

 Rosenthal and De Niro founded the Tribeca Film Festival in the aftermath of the 2001 September 11th attacks to revive lower Manhattan through the healing power of film and storytelling.
 The inaugural festival stood as a powerful symbol of resilience, and showed how the creative community could play an impactful role in the economic revitalization of the city.

 Tribeca has since gone on to become one of the world’s leading film festivals, and will welcome its 18th year this April.

-Rosenthal is currently in post-production on the Netflix limited series Central Park Five, directed by Ava Du Vernay, and Martin Scorsese’s The Irishman, starring Robert De Niro, Joe Pesci, Harvey Keitel and Al Pacino.
+Rosenthal is currently in post-production on the Netflix limited series When They See Us, directed by Ava Du Vernay, and Martin Scorsese’s The Irishman, starring Robert De Niro, Joe Pesci, Harvey Keitel and Al Pacino.